Reporting an Absence

 As we are in school 190 days out of 365 - that’s 52% of the whole year we expect your child to be in school.
 We expect:

 - Students arrive each morning by 8.50am after 8.55am, all access routes will be locked and students will have to enter via the reception entrance.

-- Student who arrive after 9.00am will be recorded as late.
+- Students who arrive after 9.00am will be recorded as late.
 This will be monitored and families of students who are persistently late will be required to attend a support meeting to discuss this.

 Rye College sets a minimum target of 97% attendance for each student and will not authorise any holiday absence during term time.

-If a student's attendance drops below 97%, families will receive a letter to inform you of our concern's about your child's attendance at school.
+If a student's attendance drops below 97%, families will receive a letter to inform you of our concerns about your child's attendance at school.